jonbri/starparam/README.md

 This module provides utility functions for managing url parameters.

-Only string operations occur...changes to `window.history` are left to the consumer.

 * add/replace url parameter
 * remove url parameter
 * parse/stringify object representing url

+Only string operations are supported, changes to `window.history` are left to the consumer.

 ## Installation